 Steeped in history, culture and awe-inspiring scenery South America is a continent of superlatives.
 It possesses the largest jungle, the longest river, the widest waterfalls and the longest mountain chain in the world.
-Our spectacular tour begins in the capital of Peru, Lima known as the ‘City of the Kings’ before spending three days in the Amazon jungle reaching areas that are seldom visited by explorers, let alone tourists!
-Leaving the Amazon we fly to Cusco and the Sacred Valley, from where we explore the fantastic lost city of the Incas, Machu Picchu, before heading to the world’s highest navigable lake, Titicaca.
-Almost every day is a highlight as we move south across the Royal Range of the Andes in Bolivia to what many people regard as the most stupendous waterfalls in the world, Iguassu.
-Continuing on from here we head to Rio de Janeiro, Brazil’s most exciting city, lying in the shadow of the mighty statue of Christ the Redeemer.
-Finally we visit the exciting city of Buenos Aires – birthplace of tango.
+Our spectacular tour begins in the capital of the Incas, Cusco, and the Sacred Valley, from where we explore the fantastic lost city of the Incas, Machu Picchu, before heading to the best kept secret in Peru, the astonishing geological marvel Rainbow Mountain that was discovered only in 2015.
+We then take an exhilarating lake crossing to Bolivia via the world’s highest navigable lake, Titicaca.
+Almost every day is a highlight as we move south across the Royal Range of the Andes in Bolivia and the incredible Salt Flats of Uyuni, before flying to Argentina’s lively capital, Buenos Aires – birthplace of tango.
+The tour then heads to the most stupendous waterfalls in the world – Iguassu.
+We spend two nights at the falls staying in the magnificent Hotel Das Cataratas, right in the heart of the national park before flying to the amazingly exciting city of Rio de Janeiro, lying in the shadow of the mighty statue of Christ the Redeemer.
 This tour is a feast for all the senses and many of our regular travellers consider it their favourite!

 Tour Fitness Level: Active

 - Exclusive visit to our tour leader’s family home in Cusco

 - Overnight stay at Machu Picchu giving the opportunity to visit the site twice; in the afternoon and the next day as dawn breaks

 - Visit Peru’s newly-discovered iconic site of Rainbow Mountain

 - Visit to a remote Andean community where life goes on as it has for centuries